thomcc/asmcc/README.md

 The basic idea is that you run the `asmcc` command and it opens up a text editor window for you.
 You enter the desired code into said editor, and it compiles the code to assembly and writes the result to stdout.
 If there's a compilation error, it will ask you if you want to reopen the code in an editor to try again.
 You can do this as many times as you want.

-Depending on the options you invoke it with, you can run it on a file (bypassing the text editor), write the result to a file, emit llvm, control the language used, etc. See Usage for full list of options.
+Depending on the options you invoke it with, you can run it on a file (bypassing the text editor), write the result to a file, emit llvm IR, control the language used, etc. See Usage for full list of options.

 I'm not a ruby programmer by any stretch of the imagination, and it's grown organically over the past year or so.
 As a result, the script itself is fairly messy, but it works well enough.